julianrosen/julianrosen.github.io/index.md

 # About

 I am a mathematician.
 I do pure math research in number theory and arithmetic algebraic geometry, and I am particularly interested in motives and motivic Galois theory.
-I am also interested in machine learning and data science.
+I am also interested in machine learning and data science, and I work as a Research Scientist on the machine learning team at Upstart.

 ---
 # Contact information